sameergawande/hadoop-deploy/README.md

-# hadoop-deploy
+# hadoop-deploy (master branch)
 deploy hadoop on a cluster